Why the Background of Your Food Matters More Than You Think

 How we choose to fill our plate matters.
 Not just for our bodies, but for the environment as well.
 Living an eco-friendly life by focusing on the background of your food is a great way to bring you one step closer to doing your part for the planet.
 Educating yourself on where your food comes from will allow you to eat locally and have better-tasting meals as well!

 If you are looking for an escape from your daily life, consider taking a green travel trip to Blue Osa!
-And if the combination of food and yoga is of interest to you, why not take your yoga journey further with a yoga teacher training course?
+And if the combination of knowing the background of your food and yoga is of interest to you, why not take your yoga journey further with a yoga teacher training course?
 While you are here, you will get to experience our amazing farm-to-table cuisine!

 (Consider using Blue Osa Travels to help you plan your vacation to Costa Rica!)